karandhiman/git-project/readme.txt

 This file is related to git project.

-If you going to change code use git.
+If you are going to change the code use git.